Macron promises strong EU borders

 At the same time, EU countries carried out thousands of illegal "pushbacks".

-Some built new walls and razor-wire fences and conditions at many Greek migrant-detention camps remained dismal.
+Some built new walls and razor-wire fences, while conditions at many Greek migrant camps remained dismal.

-But for all the human "misery" it involved, EU migration was also a hot topic in France's upcoming presidential election in April, where Macron is running against three right-wing contenders.
+But for all the human "misery" involved, EU migration has become a political weapon ahead of French elections in April, where Macron is running against three right-wing contenders, among others.

-"We cannot have a sieve-like Europe, a supermarket Europe where you enter and leave as you please," the centre-right candidate, Valérie Pécresse, said while on a visit Greece last week.
+"We cannot have a sieve-like Europe," the centre-right candidate, Valérie Pécresse, said while on a visit to Greece last week.

-The far-right candidate, Marine Le Pen's party spoke out in the EU parliament on Wednesday.
+And one far-right candidate, Marine Le Pen's party spoke out in Strasbourg.

-"Your Europe [the EU] is 60 years old, but our Europe is 3,000 old," her MEP, Jordan Bardella, told Macron.
+"Your Europe [the EU] is 60 years old, but our Europe is 3,000 old," one of Le Pen's MEPs, Jordan Bardella, told Macron.

 "Will Europe still be Europe if refugees are everywhere?
-Will it still be Europe if people swear alliegance to sultans in Turkey and Morocco?
-I think this will be a different civilisation that will treat women differently," Bardella said.
+Will it still be Europe if people swear allegiance to sultans in Turkey and Morocco?," Bardella said.

-Macron's migration agenda comes alongside three other French EU presidency projects on counterterrorism, antisemitism, and hate speech.
+Meanwhile, Macron's migration agenda comes alongside other EU presidency projects on counterterrorism, antisemitism, and hate speech.

 And some of these would also appeal to right-wing voters.

-EU countries needed to tackle "the extremely sensitive nature of the notion of blasphemy, which rallies and mobilises all streams of the radical Islamist scene", such as the lone knife-man who beheaded a French schoolteacher, France warned in a recent EU memo on terrorism.
+EU countries needed to tackle "the extremely sensitive nature of the notion of blasphemy, which rallies and mobilises all streams of the radical Islamist scene", such as the lone knife-man who beheaded a French schoolteacher in 2020, France warned in a recent EU memo on terrorism.

 It proposed a hawkish definition of antisemitism that was being used to demonise Israel's opponents.

-And amid the French concern on dialling down hatred, Macron's vision of a secular Europe contained nothing on tackling Islamophobia.
+And for all the French concern on dialling down hatred, Macron's vision of a secular Europe contained nothing on tackling Islamophobia.

-For his part, French Green MEP Yannick Jadot took the French leader to task in an eyeball-to-eyeball exchange in the Strasbourg plenary chamber.
+For his part, French Green MEP Yannick Jadot took the French leader to task in heated, eyeball-to-eyeball comments in the Strasbourg chamber.

-Jadot highlighted the recent death of a young Kurdish migrant in the English Channel.
+Jadot highlighted the death of a young Kurdish migrant in the English Channel.

 "All that she wanted was to live and to love, Mr President ...
-Why do you pull down the tents [in Calais migrant camps] everyday, causing mistreatment and loss of hope?", Jadot said.
+Why do you pull down the tents [in Calais migrant camps] every day?", Jadot said.

-But for all his "passion" for EU values, Jadot's Strasbourg display was also part of French election fever for some MEPs, such as the Spanish leader of the socialist group, Iratxe García Pérez, who asked him to tone things down.
+But Jadot is also running in April and his intervention was just more French election fever for some MEPs, such as the Spanish leader of the socialist group, Iratxe García Pérez, who asked the Frenchman to cool his tone.